Start Jump (PDF 111.1KB)

 Maximum numbers per Diocese/Association will be determined by entry eligibility – refer above

 Protests in the first instance should be made verbally by the athlete to the event official of the event immediately.
 This should be done in a courteous manner.
 A written protest, if required must be made by the team manager within 30 minutes of the conclusion of the event.
-It should be handed to the NSWCCC Athletics Convenor by the Team Manager.
+It should be handed to the NSWCCC Championship Manager by the Team Manager.

-The NSWCCC Athletics Convenor will discuss the lodged protest with the technical referee and the appropriate referee.
+The NSWCCC Championship Manager will discuss the lodged protest with the technical referee and the appropriate referee.
 They should consider all available evidence as necessary.
-The referee will then make a decision and relate this to the NSWCCC Athletics Convenor who will notify the team manager.
+The referee will then make a decision and relate this to the NSWCCC Championship Manager who will notify the team manager.

 Diocesan/Association teams must be entered electronically using the "Meet Manager Backup file" by the Diocesan/Association Representative and emailed to the CSNSW Sport Manager by the closing date.
 Date of Birth and entry time/distance must also be included.